 The scientific community estimates that up to 50 percent of the Earth’s land is in use for crops and livestock.
 And there seems to concerns pertaining to the pollution and ecological disturbance each farm causes.
-But if these farms operate in a way that supports biodiversity, they can provide healthy wildlife habitat and help to restore the health of the overall ecosystem.
+But if these farms operate in a way that supports biodiversity, they can provide healthy wildlife habitats and help to restore the health of the overall ecosystem.

 Biodiversity Can Be More Profitable

-One characteristic of traditional farming are vast rows of a single crop per field.
-For example, a whole field by a farmer that only grows corn.
+One characteristic of traditional farming is vast rows of a single crop per field.
+For example, a whole field by a farmer only grows corn.
 A traditional farmer will often focus on one crop because it leads to a more efficient short-term business model.
 However, on the long run, it is less efficient, less productive, and more damaging to the environment.

 To illustrate, the single-crop concept ensures identical requirements across the entire field, for nutrients, water, and pest management.
 And no consideration is needed for how different crops might interact with one another.
 Thus, it’s easier to manage and control as a simple-cost model on a short-term basis.
 However, this process also creates an imbalance in the ecosystem referred to as a monoculture.
 And because a monoculture is centric to a single crop, it prevents symbiosis amongst other organisms.

 A monoculture crop field makes the environment difficult for other plant species to survive.
 As a result, there is no variety of shrubs, trees, and grasses for insects and animals to live in.
 And this lack of options for wildlife habitat can lead to an invasion by unhunted parasites.
 For these reasons, biodiversity in sustainable agriculture ensures that a monoculture does not exist.
-And farmlands with a variety of different plant species, including trees, will not only increase wildlife habitat, but also provide benefits to the soil.
+And farmlands with a variety of different plant species, including trees, will not only increase wildlife habitat but also provide benefits to the soil.